Popes and language

 Methodius goes to Rome again, Pope Adrian II consecrates him as Archbishop of Sirmium (effectively, Great Moravia and lands to the south of it) and reconfirms Slavic as a sanctioned language of liturgy.
 Central Europe remains under the Vatican as it was while in the Archdiocese of Salzburg.

-Great Moravia overlaid with Slovakia's (full dark line), Austria's, Czech Republic's, and Hungary's, (lighter dash-dotted lines) modern borders.
+Great Moravia overlaid with Slovakia's (full dark line), Austria's, Czechia's, and Hungary's, (lighter dash-dotted lines) modern borders.

 Dark shading = Nitra (right) and Moravia (left); lighter = united and expanded Great Moravia;